-The art program at Giant Steps Sydney is based upon the units of work that the teachers develop for our students in each school year.
-2017 was another exciting and creative year as our students engaged in art activities that related to themselves and the world around them.
-All students participate in both structured and sensory based art activities which are themed and modified to suit each individual student across each program.

-The students also participated in creating art works on canvas for the 2017 Giant Steps Annual Ball.
+2018 was another exciting and creative year as our students engaged in art activities that related to themselves and the world around them.
+All students participate in both structured and sensory-based art activities that are themed and modified to suit each individual student across each program.
+The students also participated in creating art works for the main Auction at the Giant Steps Annual Ball.

-In Semester 1 of 2017 our students explored 'Africa' with al it's fabulous patterns and colours.
-Then during the second semester, they developed art based around the theme of 'Rock and Roll'.
+In Semester One of 2018 our students explored 'Meet The Orchestra', making 3D instruments and placing them within the context of a theatre hall and concert.
+Then during the second semester, they developed art based around the theme of 'Island Paradise', exploring and investigating all the bright tropical colours of island life.

-As well as providing a structured and themed art program, the students also enjoy exploring a variety of sensory based art materials which allows them to engage in the raw process of art making.
+As well as providing a structured and themed art program, the students also enjoy exploring a variety of sensory-based art materials that allows them to engage in the raw process of art making.